LAURASOY1/iot-air-pollution-detector/README.md

 # iot-air-pollution-detector
-Detects high levels of air pollution
+Detects levels of air pollution and lets you know the air quality of the environment you are in